 Elderberry for good health

 Elderberries have been used for years as a home remedy to help alleviate colds and sore throats.
+And the syrup, combined with using eucalyptus and peppermint aromatherapy shower steamers helps soothe congestion when I'm feeling stuffed up.

 Native Americans and settlers commonly used this simple home remedy as a cough suppressant and to treat a mild case of the flu.
 Fresh berries are ready to gather in late summer.
 They can also be dried to use later in the season.